alexwx711/HFNZ-Database/README.md

 Before launching the project, I had spent some time studying relational database and some basic vba programming within Microsoft Access.
 So literally, this is my first ever projecct that I completely did on my own.
 Any comment or advice is definitely welcomed and thanks in advance.

-I would like to thank Claudia Wu and the owner of the business for the trust and for giving me the opportunity to attempt the project.
-It has been a wonderful experience and
-I have gained a lot throughout the process.
+I would like to thank Claudia Wu and the owners of the business, Terry Robinson and Anthony, for the trust and for giving me the opportunity to attempt the project.
+It has been a wonderful and fruitful experience from which I have gained a lot.

 # Background
 The food production facility desires to have a system which can be used to track the supply,the production and the sales when a recall is needed.
 Below is the requirements that I got from them: